 For a preview, check out “Grief in the Apples.”

 With elegies to a brother, sister and father at the core, Robert Fanning’s third collection examines what sustains in us in spite of loss.
 In richly sonic and poignant lyrics, we witness the wilder forces beyond our houses and families and bastions of safety—of birds and wind, field and sea—of the beauty and devastation that we cannot contain and to which we eventually succumb.
 In poems alternately harrowing and humorous, bright and bittersweet, Fanning looks beyond grief to his children and the world to come, in a tenacious celebration of both impermanence and of what endures.

-For a preview of some of the poems in the collection, why not check out this reading at Georgia Tech University.
+For a preview of some of the poems in the collection, why not listen to some of the poems on the Salmon Poetry website.

 Salmon Poetry, 2017

 Sheet Music is a chapbook featuring six poems and including illustrations by the author, published by Three Bee Press in 2015.
 The edition is limited to 150 signed & numbered softcover copies, hand-bound and hand-printed on Rives Heavyweight Buff paper.
 The book was letter-press printed and handbound at Signal-Return in Eastern Market, Detroit by Editor Greg Wahl, with help from his sister, Elizabeth.